 Bookkeepers create invoicing, handle payroll, maintaining a general ledger, and balance credits/debits in software like Quickbooks.
 Bookkeeping is one job where you need to have specific education and have experience in this field before branching out to do freelance.

 Since most clients won’t take up an entire 40 hours every week, you can take on multiple clients to beef up your income and provide job security.

 It’d be lame if I left blogging off this list of jobs where you work alone, right?

-If you have a passionate topic that you want to share with the world, starting a blog can be a great way to find like-minded people and make some money as well.
+If you have a passionate topic that you want to share with the world, starting a blog can be a great way to find like-minded people and make some somewhat passive income as well.

 Blogging can be the perfect job for someone who’s driven, creative, and loves to learn.
 It does involve writing (obviously), creating graphics, and social media posting.
 There are tons of great resources to get started with blogging, including this one, which is my favorite.

 Entry level or Part-Time Jobs where You Work Alone

 A lot of the jobs in this post are ones that require schooling or massive hours of training.
 If you’ve already had that type of education – great!

 But what if you haven’t?
 And you don’t have the time/energy/income to get it?

 Cue the entry-level or part-time jobs.
 These are jobs that don’t require a ton of effort or education to get started – not to mention, and they’re still jobs where you work alone (so no customer service gigs!).
 Done and done!